 Furthermore, newer homes sometimes have a far better resale value because they have the modern stylings and features that appeal to most buyers, especially young buyers.
-Oftentimes, brand-new homes have the structural upgrades (such as open concept floor plans and nine-foot ceilings) that older houses simply don’t have and would be too expensive to upgrade to.
+Oftentimes, brand new homes have the structural upgrades (such as open concept floor plans and nine-foot ceilings) that older houses simply don’t have and would be too expensive to upgrade to.

 Finally, maintenance costs for a newer home are likely less than an older home as the home’s components are newer and less likely to break down.
 This appeals to most purchasers.

-New homes come with warranties
+Brand new homes come with warranties

 Buying a home is a huge decision.
 Older homes are thought to be more risky – (you never know what you might find when you renovate), whereas with new homes you know what you are getting.